Bright finder

 If you aren't sure why you are using so many prims in your parcel or rental...

-...Bright Finder will list them all with a total object & prim count.
+...Bright Finder will list them ALL with a total object & prim count.

 INSTRUCTIONS